Six of the biggest challenges in eCommerce businesses today – and how to fix them

 Customers who shop online face many distractions that attempt to keep them from finishing their transactions.
 According to the Baymard Institute, 68% of e-commerce business carts are abandoned regularly.
 It means that for every 100 purchases made online, 68 additional prospective clients are lost.

-The best solution to this issue is to start by creating an enhanced shopping experience during checkout.
+The best ways to encourage customers to stay on your site and complete their purchase are to implement cart abandonment popups and create an enhanced shopping experience during checkout.
 Try to make the process simple with a few steps.

 Reduce the information users must provide and the size of your forms – or the number of steps required to check out – to make the entire process easier.
 Live chat tools – or automated customer service – can also help with customer queries they have at checkout.